shunny2/Jobs/README.md

 ## About Jobs

-A CRUD was performed in php for job vacancies.
+Web application developed in PHP to register job vacancies.

 ## Technologies